mikailkhan/simpleblog/README.md

 This is a Node.Js project.

-It a simple blog which does require a database instead it saves articles or text in the form of .txt files.
+It is a simple blog that does not require a database; instead, it saves articles or text in the form of .txt files.

 # Dependencies
 npm i